a-karma/Bogor_Workshop/DAY_1/Session2.md

 To protect the integrity of the file system on a server, normal user do not have permissions to directly install softwares.
 Moreover, almost any bioinformatic tool will rely on specific libraries or package versions that might create conflicts or even impeed the functionality of other programs.
 To circumvent these issues, we need to make sure that the software we need are installed in a "confined space" (a.k.a an environment) containing all the necessary dependencies that can become accessible only when we need it.
 This can be esily implemented using `conda` which is a package, dependency, and environment manager for any programming language.
 You can read more about conda [here](https://docs.conda.io/en/latest/).

 We have already installed conda on our server and we have created a different environment for each day of the workshop.
-In order to have access to conda you need to run:
+In order to have access to conda please run:

 ```sh
 source /home/anaconda3/bin/activate